raverpay/Raverpay/md/Sun16thNov/NOTIFICATION_SYSTEM_IMPLEMENTATION.md

       New Balance: ₦{{newBalance}}
       Date: {{date}}

-      Thank you for using MularPay!
+      Thank you for using RaverPay!
     `,
     variables: ['firstName', 'amount', 'reference', 'newBalance', 'date'], },